 Eugene Howell 1937 ~ 2014

 Eugene Howell was a master gardener and bonsai artist.
 He created bonsai trees for over 40 years.
 His bonsai were displayed at Disney’s Epcot Center and at several state bonsai conventions.
 For several years he held the position of secretary for his local bonsai club.
 Sadly, he passed away in November of 2014 from pancreatic cancer.
-This website contains a series of articles he wrote during his life about the art of bonsai.
+The series of articles he wrote about the art of bonsai are published on this website.
 The articles were originally written for his bonsai club’s newsletter.
-They are reprinted here on this site with permission given a year prior to his passing.
+They are reprinted here on this site with permission given prior to his passing.

 My name is Gary Howell.
 Eugene was my dad.
 I’m an avid blogger and bonsai enthusiast.
 My goals for this site are to promote the art of bonsai and to produce an audio podcast that I hope will introduce a lot of new people to this amazing living art form.